cuducos/alchemydumps/README.rst

 Install
 -------

-First install the package: `$ pip install flask-alchemydumps`
+First install the package: `$ pip install Flask-AlchemyDumps`

 Then configure it in your Flask application: